DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/MDSpaceDesign.md

 also require access to top level bounding box but this operation should be applied to whole box structure synchronously, so bounding box could be passed as an argument to this switch function.

+#### Access to the global box.
+We can consider the one global box (hardcoded or global variable) big enough for any instrument or coordinates in any workspace, in this case we should use te 128bit Morton numbers and would not lose the accuracy.

 ### External storage formats
-The proposed implementation will not affect any external storage formats.
+The proposed implementation will not affect any external storage formats, because in any case we would have the floating point coordinates to store.

 ### Drawbacks
 1. The split factor parameter (SplitInfo) can me only be chosen from the powers of 2 (e.g. 2, 4, 8, 16...) and should be the same for each dimension.
-3. Fixed global box: the initial box can't grow with adding next portion of events, the boundaries should be defined once from instrument or sample geometry.
+2. Fixed global box.
+Changing the global box boundaries is equivalent to constructing all the structure from scratch, so it is very expensive to expand global box during the appending events.